NPU in the PC: faster, cheaper local AI

 Looking a bit ahead

 What I think will happen over the next two years is that the ecosystem will level out.
-Runtimes will converge, popular frameworks will start exposing the NPU as a default option, and small models specifically designed for NPUs (like the Phi family or quantized Gemma versions) will become the natural use case.
+Runtimes will converge, popular frameworks will start exposing the NPU as a default option, and small models specifically designed for NPUs will become the natural use case.
 The transition echoes GPUs for scientific computing fifteen years ago: early on they needed special compilers and rewritten code; today anyone uses them without thinking.

-In the meantime, if you already have an NPU in your machine, it’s worth knowing it’s there and starting to try what it enables.
-It doesn’t change the game yet, but its hardware presence is getting ahead of the software that will eventually use it.
+NPUs in consumer PCs are hardware ahead of their software, but that gap is closing.
+If you already have one in your machine, it’s worth knowing it’s there and starting to try what it enables.
+For new purchases in 2025, the NPU isn’t the deciding factor in most cases, but in silent ultrabooks or mini PCs where energy efficiency is critical, it does tip the balance.
 Getting to know it today is a reasonable afternoon investment, and it saves you from ignoring, a year from now, an accelerator you already have at home.